davhofer/better_opts_attacks/README.md

 ## Contact

-For any queries, bug reports, details or clarifications, please feel free to raise an issue or mail the authors.
+For any queries, bug reports, details or clarifications, please feel free to raise an issue on Github or mail the authors.